HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

 The first thing we can note is that developers use slightly more different elements per page now, with a median of 32 different elements per document.

-This (median) is up from [31 elements in 2021](../2021/markup#element-diversity), and [30 elements in 2020](../2020/markup#element-diversity).
+The median is up from [31 elements in 2021](../2021/markup#element-diversity), and [30 elements in 2020](../2020/markup#element-diversity).
 As this is a trend throughout, it may be a tender sign that developers put HTML elements to better use, by using more of them for what they're there for.

 Alas, there's another trend which aligns with an increasing document size, and that's a growing number of elements per page in total: